sctigercat1/Cydia-UDID-Protected-Repo-PHP/README.md

 - Finally, open .htaccess
 - Look for the line ```RewriteBase /repo/```
 - Change /repo/ to whatever your directory is; if it's root, do /.
 - Once setup is complete, upload the github repository to your cydia repo directory and visit Admin.php in your web browser.
-Login with your password (default: password) and run "Create file."
+Login with your password (default: password).
+- Now we need to setup permissions.
+First, visit the Manage UDIDs page (ManageUDID.php).
+- Using the form, add your device's UDID and specified level (as defined in usergroups.php, anything from 0-4).
+- Save that, then return to the Admin interface and check out Beta Mode (BetaMode.php).
+This page (obviously) deals with beta mode which basically makes you require a minimum user level before you can access it.
+This level is defined in usergroups.php but can be activated/deactivated through this page.
+Default is off (false) but set to true if you want this.
+- Finally, return to the Admin interface and click on Create File.
+We need to add a package for you to download.
+Fill out the form on the page and click submit and make sure the deb file actually made it to /debs.
 - Go into Cydia and add your repo URL!